All Episodes

 How do you see that unfolding?

-Well, he said that about African Americans, and we've heard for years about uh disparate sentencing in in our court system and longer prison sentences for uh minorities in this country, and he made the analogy, and boy, the the our word came flying out of pretty much everybody's mouth, including the head of ABC News.
+Well, he said that about African Americans, and we've heard for years about disparate sentencing in our court system and longer prison sentences for minorities in this country.

-I think the reason they did is because it struck a nerve because he talked about something.
+I think the reason they did is because it struck a nerve, because he talked about something.

-Look, I've been active in the criminal justice movement, I was active in lobbying Trump to get the first step act.
+I was active in lobbying Trump to get the First Step Act.

 I do think that particularly for drug crimes, there's been a disproportionate amount of African Americans affected by the drug war.

-And I've done everything I can to try to get nonviolent uh drug people who have had 30 and 40 year sentences out.
+And I've done everything I can to try to get nonviolent drug people who have had 30 and 40 year sentences out.

-So I've tried hard to fix that, and I think Trump making a point, um, having been one of the reformers, making the point that uh, you know, he's being treated unfairly and he is sympathetic to the plight of of blacks who've been treated unfairly.
+And I think Trump making a point, having been one of the reformers, making the point that, you know, he's being treated unfairly and he is sympathetic to the plight of blacks who have been treated unfairly.

 I think it resonated.